Tests and procedures used to diagnose familial Mediterranean fever include:

 - Learn about FMF.
 Find out enough about FMF so that you feel comfortable making decisions about your or your child's care.
 Ask your health care provider for good sources of information to get you started.

 - Find someone to talk with.
 Talking to a family member, trusted friend, or a counselor or therapist can allow you to express your fears and frustrations.
 Some people also find support groups helpful because members truly understand what you're going through.
-Ask your doctor if there is a support group for people affected by familial Mediterranean fever in your area.
+Ask your health care provider if there is a support group for people who have FMF in your area.

 Preparing for your appointment

 If you have signs and symptoms of familial Mediterranean fever, you may begin by seeing your family health care provider.
 Your health care provider may refer you to a specialist in inflammatory diseases (rheumatologist).

 Because appointments can be brief, and because there's often a lot to discuss, it's a good idea to arrive prepared.
 Here's some information to help you get ready for your appointment.

 What you can do